nvb197/blackjack_mdp/README.md

 # Blackjack: an exact solution, and what it is good for

-Blackjack dealt with replacement is a finite Markov decision process, so it can be solved **exactly** rather than approximately.
-That exact solution is the point of this project — not because the game matters, but because having a known-correct answer makes it possible to say precisely how wrong everything else is.
+Blackjack dealt with replacement is a finite Markov decision process, so it can be solved **exactly** rather than approximately — exactly in the sense that the transition probabilities are computed from the card distribution rather than estimated by simulation, so the only error is floating-point and the stopping threshold.
+(Tightening that threshold from 1e-9 to 1e-12 moves the value function by 6e-12.)
+That solution is the point of this project — not because the game matters, but because having a known-correct answer makes it possible to say precisely how wrong everything else is.

 Four things are built on top of it: